Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 • Customer user role

-• Within X hours of last order or registration date
+• Within X hours of the last order or registration date

 • Whether the customer has ordered something specific before